hpmillaard/MDT/README.md

-# MDT
+# Microsoft Deployment Toolkit (MDT)
-To automate the setup of MDT I've created all these scripts and configuration Files to setup Microsoft Deployment Toolkit as fast as possible.
+To automate the setup of MDT I've created all these scripts and configuration files to setup MDT as fast as possible.

 # Server Setup
 Setup a Windows Server OS as you normally do.
 Add a hard disk D: and format it with NTFS.
 I recommend about 100GB, but this also depends on the needed capabilities.